yangshun/cs3217-problem-sets-writeup/public/ps/PS2/PS2.md

 ![Cipher Tree](/ps/ps2/img/cipher-tree.png)

-In order to create a perfect binary tree, we need to append some 'special nodes' with a string label **\*** to the end of the tree to conform to the key.
+In order to create a complete binary tree, we need to append some 'special nodes' with a string label **\*** to the end of the tree to conform to the key.
 You can assume that the input string has no **\*** character.
 (Note that the empty node in the diagram represents the space in the original string.)

 In the second part of the cipher operation, this tree is converted to a string using the depth-first approach.
 This would result in the following string: **HELOROLDL \*\*W**.
 Note that the special characters must be removed if they appears at the end of the string after the conversion.